Our research of Space Stocks in 2022 changes relative to macro market conditions, and individual company innovation and commercial activity.

 End Note: We are looking forward to, but not expecing, a SpaceX IPO, although this would in many ways see how investing in space exploration is rated by private investors and the large brokerages.
 SpaceX is a private company and will remain so until it is probably launching regular missions.

 Not surprisingly, there are many broad space stocks (see the links below) that focus on companies that are more Aerospace then just Space.

-CNBC – You don't have to be Elon Musk to invest in space
+CNBC has ongoing coverage at their Investing in Space website.
+Earlier they were more theme focussed, e.g. CNBC: You don't have to be Elon Musk to invest in space.

-Money Morning – Investing in Space Stocks: The Final Money-Making Frontier
+Money Morning opines with Investing in Space Stocks: The Final Money-Making Frontier

 The Street, was quite to the point with 3 Space Industry Stocks That Are Delivering Astronomical Returns.
 Recently formed Space Funds and Space ETFs are also offering inforamtion about space stocks ans SPACs.